 Victoria Lee Sanders

 Vickie is a multimedia artist that found clay through the Lakehouse.
-“After experiencing how different it was to eat from vessels with soul, I decided to pursue ceramics to express my art.
-I was used to using beautiful matching dinnerware in my daily life but there is a tactile difference when you feel the connection with a handmade object with a real person behind it.
+“After experiencing how special it was to eat from vessels with soul, I decided to pursue ceramics to express my art.
+I was used to using beautiful matching dinnerware in my daily life but there is a tactile difference when you feel the connection with a vessel that has the touch of the hand in the making.
 I make every piece with intention and thoughtfulness.
 My goal is to make a functional piece of art that highlights the food and graces a tabletop with life and excitement.”
 Currently Vickie makes one of a kind dinnerware and serviceware for our Chef’s table dinners and special catering events.
-She also displays some one-of-a-kind pieces at the Lakehouse that are for sale.
-For more information contact her at email@example.com.
+She also displays some one-of-a-kind pieces at The Lakehouse that are for sale.
+For more information contact her at firstname.lastname@example.org.
 Instagram #vspokeart

 Jeff and Amy Dietrich started Walla Walla Valley-based Froghollow Farm out of their passion, dedication and hard work ethic.
 They aimed to foster that ethic in their two children to ultimately build character and “other-centeredness,” right down to donating blemished produce to local food banks and schools.
 The Dietrichs draw satisfaction in chef-farmer relationships, and Jason’s rapid-fire questions and passion for quality produce underscore how they’re growing with a purpose.
 Exclusive to The Lakehouse is the “Litchie,” Froghollow’s “Frog Egg” eggplant and cherry tomato cross that has a hint of strawberry.
 Also look for Froghollow’s bitter melon and many other fresh produce items worked into craft cooking on the menu.